FinlayDaG33k/BustaBot/README.md

 Great!
 But please use the `dev` branch for that :)
 Want me to keep making the bot better and better?
 Then please send some bits to "FinlayDaG33k" (without the quotes),
-It will help looking for alternative strategies as I don't have to pay all losses myself (I am on a very tigh budget already)
+It will help looking for alternative strategies as I don't have to pay all losses myself (and I will lose a lot for sure and I am on a very tigh budget already)

 #Todo
 - [ ] Notify the user when a loss-streak happened